plantdna/amgt-ts/README.md

 6. samtools (1.3.1)
 7. seqtk (1.2)

-  Seven tools maybe the seven demigods in the book "The Heroes of Olympus" by Rick Riordan
+  Seven tools maybe the seven demigods in the book "The Heroes of Olympus" by Rick Riordan.

 # Configuration
   Please config the tools in the profile first.
 An example is the file under subtools named profiles-maizedna-1.sh